The Lord of the Rings Online: Mordor: Gameplay enhancements

 Mordor introduced three new gameplay elements: disenchanting, Shadow of Mordor and the Allegiance system.

 "Disenchanting" refers to destroying a piece of equipment from Mordor in exchange for an amount of new currency (originally "Ash of Gorgoroth", later renamed to Motes/Embers) which can be spend on end-game equipment.
 This process allows the player to receive something of value for undesirable or unusable rewards from quests and instances, while previously unwanted gear bound to a character could only be sold to vendors for a meager amount of silver.

 "Shadow of Mordor" is a regional effect present in landscape and instances of Mordor which gives the player's character a progressive debuff as they venture deeper into the Land of Shadow.
 Much like the Gloom/Radiance mechanic from the Mines of Moria expansion, "Shadow of Mordor" can only be countered by a new stat called "Light of Earendil" which is present on gear awarded in Mordor.
-The next level inscrease granted all characters a set amount of Light of Earendil to compensate the lack of it on the new tier of equipment.
+The next level increase granted all characters a set amount of Light of Earendil to compensate the lack of it on the new tier of equipment.

 The Allegiance system is similar but separate to the existing Reputation Factions and allows the players to pledge their Allegiance to one of the four factions: "The Kingdom of Gondor", "Hobbits of the Company", "Durin's Folk" and "The Court of Lothlórien".
 Each Allegiance has 30 Ranks which unlock both equipment rewards and a unique storyline for each Allegiance, and players can choose whether to exchange the Relics they receive from adventuring in Mordor for equipment or consume them to advance their Allegiance Rank.
 Players can decide to eventually complete all four Allegiances, but after the first one they each require progressively more Allegiance points to max out.

-The Kingdom of Gondor storyline begins with the coronation of Aragorn and deals with the new challenges he faces as the first King of Gondor in over a millennia.
+The Kingdom of Gondor storyline begins with the coronation of Aragorn and deals with the new challenges he faces as the first King of Gondor in over a millennium.
 The Court of Lothlórien storyline depicts the impending attack of the Elves of Lothlórien and Mirkwood against Dol Guldur as well as the preparations of Elrond's household to their travel south and Lady Arwen's wedding.
 The Durin's Folk storyline shows Thorin III Stonehelm, the new King Under the Mountain, coming to lead his people after the death of his father Dain Ironfoot in the last days of the War of the Ring.
 The Hobbits of the Company storyline is more lighthearted compared to the others and focuses on Merry and Pippin's affairs in the time before the Hobbits set out for their journey back to The Shire.